 Recipe Development – Bringing a recipe from ideation to consumers according to the client’s specifications.
 At FDR, we have the ability to make on-the-spot adjustments to the product or recipe with real-time consumer feedback.

 Sensory Testing – Analysis to reveal how consumers perceive the appearance, aroma, taste, and texture of a product.
-At FDR, we work in real time testing, adjusting, and gaining immediate feedback from consumers at our facility.
+At FDR, we work in real-time testing, adjusting, and gaining immediate feedback from consumers at our facility.
 Typically involves minor tweaks to a product.
 Say, replacing one ingredient.
 Tests are usually done blind.
-Advanced version usually includes super tasters.
+The advanced version usually includes super tasters.

 Taste Test Facility – A location where culinary consumer research is completed.
 Typically, there is a commercial kitchen on-site with moderators who fully understand the needs of the food and beverage industry and food market research.